Client Onboarding Questionnaire Template: What Questions To Ask New Client

 What To Do Internally With a Completed Questionnaire

-Good news: You received the questionnaire back from your new client and you now have more information than you ever thought possible.
+Good news: You've just received the questionnaire back from your client,and you now have more client information than you ever thought possible.

-The first few months are vital in determining if your new client will stay with you and generate higher customer lifetime value, or not.
-So sending the questionnaire to your team and notifying them so they can start the onboarding process is crucial to getting results fast, and keeping clients longer.
+The first few months are vital in determining if your new client will stay with you and generate higher customer lifetime value or not.
+So sending the questionnaire to your team and notifying them to start the onboarding process is critical to getting results fast and keeping clients longer.

 Final Thoughts

-Creating a client onboarding questionnaire doesn’t have to be a long, laborious process.
-It can be an exciting way to welcome your clients to your agency.
+Creating client onboarding questionnaires doesn’t have to be a long, laborious process.
+They are an exciting way to welcome your clients to your agency.

-Just be sure to leverage automation when you can so your team members can focus on getting results, not chasing clients for forms.
+Just be sure to leverage automation, so your team members focus on getting results, not chasing clients for their client onboarding form.

 Written by